This is the first of 3 articles in a series about your small dog’s stained eyes.

-Excess tears or watery eyes – the scientific term is Epiphora – can be caused by a number of things.
+Excess tears or watery eyes – the scientific term is Epiphora – can be caused by several things.
 Before you try to deal with the symptoms — the reddish stained fur — it’s a good idea to take a look at the possible causes of excess tears.
-You might want to contact your Vet, because eye problems in any animal are often a sign of more serious problems.
+You might want to contact your Vet because eye problems in any animal are often a sign of more serious issues.

 Watery eyes can be caused by:

-- hair that’s growing too close to eyes – carefully cut your Morkie’s face hair around the eyes with blunt-nosed scissors, or leave the hair long and comb in down, out of the way
+- Hair that’s growing too close to eyes – carefully cut your Morkie’s face hair around the eyes with blunt-nosed scissors, or leave the hair long and comb it down, out of the way

-- abnormal eyelashes – small rogue eyelashes could be growing into the eye causing great pain and tearing; check with your Vet
+- Abnormal eyelashes – small rogue eyelashes could be growing into the eye causing significant pain and tearing; check with your Vet

-- conjunctivitis can cause clear watery discharge, as well as greenish or yellow discharge.
-This is a serious condition and should be treated immediately by your Vet
+- Conjunctivitis can cause clear watery discharge, as well as greenish or yellow discharge.
+This serious condition should be treated immediately by your Vet

-If the problem is more serious, your Vet will probably give your eyedrops for your pet; or possibly ointment.
+If the problem is more serious, your Vet may give you eye drops for your pet, or possibly ointment.
 As pets.web.MD.com recommends, if you’re applying either, first put your hand firmly on the top of your dog’s head to stabilize it so that if he moves while you’re administering the meds; that way, there’s less chance of gouging his eye with the dropper or ointment tube.